What is Nebbiolo? An introduction to one of Italy’s most revered grapes.

 Nebbiolo: an intensely aromatic variety.

-The richness on the nose is one of Nebbiolo’s most loved traits.
+The richness of the nose is one of Nebbiolo’s most loved traits.
 The bouquet shows aromas of tar, raspberry, chocolate, licorice, and truffles.
-For all the depth in Nebbiolo wines they are surprisingly light in color and generally don’t really start to show their beauty till after 10 years when the tannins have softened.
+For all the depth in Nebbiolo wines, they are surprisingly light in color and generally don’t really start to show their beauty until after 10 years when the tannins have softened.

 The best expressions of the Nebbiolo are from Barolo and Barbaresco – both made of 100 percent Nebbiolo as per DOCG regulations.
 Though, the two winemaking areas only make up about three percent of the total production of Piedmont wine.